metantonio/AI-virtual-mouse/Readme.md

 <!-- ![image](./portada.gif) -->

 ## Note
-You may has to change index of your webcam at main2.py
+You may have to change index of your webcam at main2.py